argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Pull-Request.md

         # Labels is used to filter the PRs that you want to target. (optional)
         labels:
         - preview
+        # If true, skips validating the SCM provider's TLS certificate - useful for self-signed certificates.
+        insecure: false
       requeueAfterSeconds: 1800
   template:
   # ...